Katie Cannon: Education and career

-As her last living testament, Cannon founded and organized the Center for Womanist Leadership at Union Presbyterian Seminary in April 2018, which was later endowed and renamed The Katie Geneva Cannon Center for Womanist Leadership.
-Cannon died on August 8, 2018.
+As her last living will and testament, Cannon founded and organized the Center for Womanist Leadership at Union Presbyterian Seminary in April 2018, which was later endowed and renamed The Katie Geneva Cannon Center for Womanist Leadership.
+Cannon died on August 8, 2018, from leukemia.

-Influence on Womanist Theology and Ethics
+Influence on womanist theology and ethics

 Cannon is widely regarded as one of the founders of womanist theology and ethics.
-In reflecting on her legacy, scholar Traci C. West notes Cannon's emphasis on using black women's embodied knowledge as a source for ethical reflection.
-In her analytical approach, one finds a sharp conceptualization of both the strength and vulnerability of black women especially evident in their collisions with white supremacy.
+In reflecting on her legacy, scholar Traci C. West notes Cannon's emphasis on using black women's embodied knowledge as a source for ethical reflection: In her analytical approach, one finds a sharp conceptualization of both the strength and vulnerability of black women especially evident in their collisions with white supremacy.
 Katie Cannon's scholarship reveals the ugliness of white racism and how it preys on black women's human vulnerabilities.
 To reveal the ugliness demands courage because it is so painful.
 The reflective process of unravelling the impact of racist patterns, as well as the commitment to remaining focused on them and inviting others to do so too, requires scholarly and spiritual stamina.
 Katie Cannon's work provides us with historically rooted, geopolitically situated, and intimate examples of black women's epistemological strength.
 She depicts black women's embodied knowledge as a creative force.
 The task of the womanist ethicist, she insisted, is to uncover and comprehend it.Cannon's first full-length book, Black Womanist Ethics, published in 1988, was a groundbreaking text, and is considered to have launched the field of womanist ethics.